Top 10 Internal Knowledge Base Use Cases for Marketing Teams

 Performance reporting templates

-Centralizing reporting knowledge helps teams:
+Centralizing reporting knowledge helps the team:

-• Define standard KPIs and calculation methodologies
+• Define standard KPIs and how they’re calculated

 • Create reusable reporting templates